KatieHill-Fr-Gr/Re-Lux-frontend/README.md

-#### 3) Stripe integration
+#### 3) Stripe Checkout vs Elements

-I initially used Stripe's pre-built checkout page `<CheckoutProvider>` but then decided to use Stripe Elements instead so that I could customise the checkout flow and keep it consistent with the rest of the design.
+I initially used Stripe's pre-built checkout page `<CheckoutProvider>` but then decided to switch to Stripe Elements so that I could customise the checkout flow and keep it consistent with the rest of the design.
 This required more work so I opted for the simpler `<CardElement>` rather than the newer `<PaymentElement> UI component.
 I refactored my code by removing `<CheckoutProvider>`, replacing it with my custom `<CartProvider>', and wrapping the checkout form inside <Elements stripe={stripePromise}> on the checkout page:

 <img width="657" height="503" alt="Re-Lux_checkoutpage" src="https://github.com/user-attachments/assets/3aa63dcf-61c8-42fd-b075-dc64ede64266" />

 ## Key Learnings

-Building a dynamic resale platform made full use of React’s capabilities (reusable components, state management, packages etc.) and allowed me to gain a thorough understanding of React frontend development.
+Building such an interactive and interconnected frontend helped me gain a thorough understanding of React's capabilitiies (state management, hot reloading, and component-based architecture,  etc.).
+It was a great opportunity to use different packages, too.

 ## Bugs